WELCOME TO THE GUERNSEY PHOTOGRAPHIC CLUB

 • It is best to use spaces in the title / name so they are easily read

 Eg John Le Page BPE2_Still Life_My Brilliant Vase.jpg

-2) Either email your files to the GPC email address or write your files onto a CD-R, DVD or USB memory stick not a re-writable disk and make sure that the 'session is closed'.
+2) Entries are uploaded to the GPC Cloud PhotoEntry system.
+The fall back if no Cloud system is to Either email your files to the GPC email address or write your files onto a CD-R, DVD or USB memory stick not a re-writable disk and make sure that the 'session is closed'.
 Write your Name on the CD in indelible marker.

 3) You should ensure that no 'Virus' is present within your media.
 All media will be checked when submitted and any found with a virus will not be accepted.